RoyalNom/Sokoban-Webpage-Python/README.txt

 └── README.md

 How to run from scratch:
-1. install python first
+1. install python (3.9 though later versions work too) first

-2. Install the Flask (the python flask is used to host the server): pip install flask
+2. Install the Flask (the python flask is used to host the server): pip install flask or pip install -r requirements.txt
-3. run:
+(^ If this does not work, you can use 'pip install ___' replaced by the corresponding module)

+3. (Optional): if the database.db file needs to be initialised, or is removed for any reason, run the following:
+- python setup_db.py
+- python populate_levels_with_dummy.py
+- python populate_score_with_dummy.py
+- python populate_user_with_dummy.py

-python server.py
+4. run: python server.py

 Make sure that loaded iframes and so new templates have a layout which accomodates for the fact that it is an iframe

-pip install SQLAlchemy
-pip install flask-sqlalchemy
-pip install

-To create a database in terminal:
-- python
-- from app(server) import db
-- db.create_all()
-- exit()
-(or just run the
-python setup_db.py command)

-To check this open a new terminal and type:
+> Does not work, no Idea why, use: 'python test_database_existance.py' To check if the database is created open a new terminal and type:
 - sqlite3 database.db
 - .tables
 - .exit

-ls and cd..
-python add_user_test.py
-python remove_test.py

-for testing purposes
-username agha
-password haha

-removed the tracking of the pycache file added a gitignore file

-python populate_levels_with_dummy.py
-python populate_score_with_dummy.py
-python populate_user_with_dummy.py

-pip install -r requirements.txt
+for testing purposes you may use the following credentials (though you could of course make your own account):
+username: 'agha'
+password: 'haha'

+> Info on how to run/ do tests
+Once you are logged into a new account, try to beat a level If you have completed a level check the leaderboard page to see your new score